Skip to main content

 What It Does

-Once your application is deployed, Monk can set up continuous deployment so every code change automatically updates your running application.
-No writing GitHub Actions workflows, no configuring secrets, no container registry setup.
-Just tell Monk to set up CI, and your application will auto-deploy on every push to main.
+Once your app’s deployed, Monk sets up continuous deployment.
+Every code push automatically updates your running application.
+No GitHub Actions workflows to write.
+No secrets to configure.
+No container registry setup.
+Tell Monk to set up CI.
+Your app auto-deploys on every push to main.

 How to Set It Up